KishoreVB70/escrowNFT-Decade/README.md

 ## **Step 1:** Project setup

 Firstly, we will create a new directory for our project.
-Open your terminal and run the following command to create a new directory called `escrow-nft` and change directory to it.
+Open your terminal and run the following command to create a new directory called `escrow-nft` and to change directory to it.

 ```bash
 mkdir escrow-nft && cd escrow-nft